-Because i could not find a datasheet for the (assumed) FET i hooked a my transistor tester.
+For the (assumed) FET i hooked a my transistor tester.
 This confirms that it is indeed a N-channel MOSFET.
+Looking closer i figured that it is probably a HD30N03.
 Driving it with high frequency did not work well though.

 No parts on the back.
 The traces show that every fan is connected directly in parallel.

 The full pinout of the fan connector is here:

 Now probing with the logic analyzer at the LED data pins… …reveals good news on the LED protocol, this is standard WS2812B stuff!
 The timing is a bit odd, but still in the extended spec.

 So i decided to completely replace the controller with my version.
 To connect the fans i unsoldered five connectors from the original controller.
 Connected the power lines in parallel again, but chaining the LEDs with some diagonal silver wire, using the data out for the next data in: The serial led connection allows the control of every fan individually.
 For a simple connection i soldered a pin header on the LED input and a small JST for fan power.
 Furthermore a female header on the output, to also connect additional WS2812B LED strips.